award

 Wrongful death is a legal term used to refer to a type of lawsuit that someone files on behalf of their deceased family member.
 This allows a family member to step into the position of the deceased to hold the person responsible for the victim’s death.

-This gives the surviving family members of the victim a right to get compensated for any damages that they have suffered.
-For example, surviving family members could recover funeral and burial costs, along with loss of financial support by filing a wrongful death lawsuit.
+This gives the victim’s surviving family members the right to be compensated for any damages they have suffered.
+Surviving family members could recover funeral and burial costs, along with the loss of financial support, by filing a wrongful death lawsuit.

 What are common injuries caused by a car accident in Las Vegas?